-The MDG Report 2013: Assessing Progress in Africa Toward the Millennium Development Goals13 May 2013
+The MDG Report 2013: Assessing Progress in Africa Toward the Millennium Development Goals

 The report notes that while Africa is the world’s second fastest growing region, its rate of poverty reduction is insufficient to reach the target of halving extreme poverty by 2015.